LiliiaNel/RentalCar/README.md

 # 🚗 Car Rental App

-A web application for browsing, filtering, and booking cars.
-Built with React, Redux Toolkit, Formik, and Axios.
+A demo web application for browsing, filtering, and booking cars.
+This project is an imitation created for educational purposes and is not a real car rental service.

 ## ✨ Features